Culture and Ethnicity

 Let’s look at an article that also defines both terms: https://pediaa.com/difference-between-ethnicity-and-culture/

-As you can see, opinions vary on just how to define ethnicity and culture!
-For the purpose of this book, we’ll go with the first definitions in the text (vs. the video).
+Opinions vary on just how to define ethnicity and culture!
+For the purpose of this book, we’ll go with the traditional definition in the paragraph above, instead of how some of our modern culture has redefined it (feel free to discuss with a parent the ways some people have changed their views about this).

 Languages of the World